Top 9 Catering Services and Online Platforms, Compared

 7. EAT Club

-EAT Club is the industry pioneer of individual ordering in the office — they were one of the first to allow each individual employee to choose what they want to eat from a large menu.
+EAT Club was the industry pioneer of individual ordering in the office — they were one of the first to allow each individual employee to choose what they want to eat from a large menu.
 EAT Club operates by both cooking their own food and purchasing it from various restaurants.
 They consolidate the food from various sources at a central distribution warehouse, and re-sort it before it is delivered to your office.
-Because of the large operational overhead, EAT Club shut down its operations during the pandemic and was acquired by UK-based Compass Group.
+Because of the large operational overhead, EAT Club has struggled to expand and was acquired by UK-based Compass Group.

 Pros: